How to pay homeowners insurance

 Your homeowners insurance premium is included in your mortgage payment if you have an escrow account.
 When you pay your mortgage, a portion of the overall payment is set aside in your escrow account to pay for your homeowners insurance and property taxes (and mortgage insurance if your lender requires it).
 Your insurance and property taxes are automatically paid from the escrow account when they're due.

 Want an easy way to compare homeowners policies?
 Give HomeQuote Explorer® a try.
-We give you multiple rates from multiple insurers for the same coverage, so you can compare homeowners insurance rates side by side.
+We give you multiple rates from multiple insurers for the same coverage, so you can compare homeowners insurance quotes side by side.

 Is the first year of homeowners insurance included in closing costs?